mat-0/cheltenham-open-data/index.md

 ## On Saturday, 03 May 2025

 - The average temperature today is 15.75˚C,
-- With highs of 17.38˚C and lows of 15.75˚C,
+- With highs of 15.75˚C and lows of 15.75˚C,
-- It may feel like 14.82˚C with scattered clouds
+- It may feel like 14.71˚C with few clouds
-- The wind speed is 5.14m/s and visibility is 10000m
+- The wind speed is 2.57m/s and visibility is 10000m
-- The pressure is 1015hPa and humidity is 55%
+- The pressure is 1015hPa and humidity is 51%
 - The sun will rise at 04:34 and set at 19:35

 <!-- weather_marker ends -->